featured events

 Guitarist Marel Hidalgo Organ Trio—Free Concert

 Join us June 20 for this special Metuchen Jazz concert presenting the exceptionally young talented guitarist Marel Hidalgo and his group.
-Marel performs with organist Enoch Swift, Jr. and the highly respected and recognized Byron Landham on drums.
+Marel performs with Ana Petrova, Organ and the ever captivating Winard Harper, drums.
 Marel began playing at age 4 and by age 6 had his own band performing a variety of music.
 When he heard the music of legendary jazz guitarist Joe Pass, he decided to focus on becoming a jazz guitarist.